getsentry/conduit/README.md

 ### Stream Management

-Streams are automatically tracked and cleaned up after inactivity (see `STREAM_IDLE_SEC` in the publish service).
+Streams are automatically tracked and cleaned up after inactivity (configurable via `CLEANUP_STREAM_IDLE_SEC`, default 300s).
 This prevents memory leaks from:

 - Crashed or disconnected publishers
 - Streams that never reach Phase::End
 - Network failures during publishing

-A cleanup worker runs periodically (see `WORKER_INTERVAL_SEC`), deleting streams that haven't received any publishes within the inactivity threshold.
+A cleanup worker runs periodically (configurable via `CLEANUP_WORKER_INTERVAL_SEC`, default 300s), deleting streams that haven't received any publishes within the inactivity threshold.
 Active streams (receiving regular publishes) are kept alive indefinitely, supporting long-running or continuous streaming use cases.

 **Note:** While streams themselves are unbounded in duration, client connections (on the Gateway service) may have separate timeout limits.
 This allows clients to reconnect to ongoing streams as needed.